 Albuquerque is a very large city located in the state of New Mexico.
 With a population of 562,599 people and 167 constituent neighborhoods, Albuquerque is the largest community in New Mexico.

 Albuquerque is a decidedly white-collar city, with fully 85.25% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Albuquerque is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Albuquerque who work in office and administrative support (12.79%), sales jobs (10.32%), and management occupations (9.42%).

 Also of interest is that Albuquerque has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Albuquerque citizens is very high relative to the national average among all cities (21.84%): 36.46% of adults in Albuquerque have a bachelor's degree or even advanced degree.
+The citizens of Albuquerque are very well educated compared to the average community in the nation: 36.46% of adults in Albuquerque have a bachelor's degree or even advanced degree.

 The per capita income in Albuquerque in 2018 was $31,103, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
 This equates to an annual income of $124,412 for a family of four.
 However, Albuquerque contains both very wealthy and poor people as well.

 Albuquerque is an extremely ethnically-diverse city.
 The people who call Albuquerque home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Albuquerque, accounting for 49.23% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Albuquerque residents report their race to be White, followed by Native American.
 Important ancestries of people in Albuquerque include German, Irish, English, Italian, and European.